SyneRBI/xnat-mrd/README.md

   container service version are compatible with each other, by referring to the xnat
   [compatibility matrix](https://wiki.xnat.org/container-service/container-service-compatibility-matrix)).
+- The list of xnat versions you want to test with github actions under `matrix` inside `.github/workflows/test.yaml`

 ### Plugins used in build.gradle